tk0miya/sphinxcontrib-imagehelper/README.rst

 `sphinxcontrib.imagehelper.ImageConverter`
     A handler class for converting image formats.
 It is used at `add_image_type()`.
-    The developers of sphinx-extensions should create a handler class which inherts `ImageConverter`, and should override two following methods:
+    The developers of sphinx-extensions should create a handler class which inherits `ImageConverter`, and should override two following methods:

     `ImageConverter.get_filename_for(self, node)`